landoskape/dominoes/docs/pointerArchitectureComparison.md

 rollout across training.
 All networks learn to solve the task close to optimal performance (i.e. close to an average cumulative reward of $8$).
 However, networks that use new variants of the pointer layer tend to learn faster.
 (The standard pointer layer is in blue).
-The inset highlights the first 400 epochs to show the initial learning curves for each network in more detail.
+All of the "dot" based pointer layers learn extremely quickly, whereas the "attention" and "transformer" layers are comparable to the standard layer.

 The right panel shows the testing performance, after returning held-out dominoes to the input data and averaging across 100 epochs for all 5 networks of each architecture.
-The horizontal bar indicates the average and the vertical line indicates the minimum and maximum performance for each network type.
-All new architectures except for the "Dot No Layer Norm" (DotNoLN) perform better than the standard pointer layer.
-Additionally, the variance in test performance is lower for the new architectures, especially for the two networks that use multi-context attention (PointerAttention and PointerTransformer).
+The thick horizontal bar indicates the average and the vertical line indicates the minimum and maximum performance for each network type.
+Each individual network's performance is shown with a thin horizontal bar.
+All new architectures are comparable with the standard pointer layer (except for the DotNoLN layer, which appears to have poor generalization).

-Note: the DotNoLN networks learn fastest, see the training inset, however, once they reach asymptotic performance, their behavior becomes very noisy.
-I think this is because there is no dampening on the magnitude of values going into the dot product, so the gradient might overflow.
-I haven't tested this yet.
+Although it's training trajectory is a bit slower, the transform based pointer layer has the best test performance in terms of the average reward and variance across different models.

+This result indicates that the dot based pointer layers may be useful for fast and rapid insight into a problem, whereas the attention and transform based layers may be ideal for excellent performance when highly trained.

 ### Network Confidence
-What might explain the weaker performance of the standard pointer layer?
-Since the new architectures vary the mechanism by which each token is selected in an output sequence, one difference might be the maximum probability assigned to a token in the generative phase.
-Since the maximum probability represents the choice of the network, I'll refer to this as the network confidence.

-To test this, I measured the average maximum probability in each output position for the networks during a window of the training phase and during testing.
+As an additional measure of network performance, I measured the network "confidence" throughout the task.
+The maximum probability token represents the choice of the network for each output step, so I'll refer to this as network confidence, which, after accounting for accuracy, is a measure of how well the networks have learned the task.
+I measured the average maximum probability in each output position for the networks during a window of the training phase and during testing.
+Since the output is forced to be a permutation of the input (by masking), the output confidence of the last token has to be 100%.

 ![pointer confidence](media/pointerArchitectureComparison_confidence.png)